fustilio/wordnet-playground/README.md

 ---

-**This project aims to bring the power of WordNet to the JavaScript/TypeScript ecosystem with the same ease of use and feature completeness as the original Python library.**
+**This project aims to bring the power of WordNet to the JavaScript/TypeScript ecosystem with the same ease of use and feature completeness as the original Python library, while providing clear separation between core functionality and platform-specific implementations.**